hrushikeshrv/guimath/docs/customizing/index.md

 ---

 # Customizing
-GuiMath lets you customize both the functionality of the editor widget and the UI.
+GUIMath lets you customize both the functionality of the editor widget and the UI.